bretton/api-connectors/Cribnotes.md

 There may be work-arounds, the simplest is just to have two API keys in use:
 * One: used for Delta server, staying synchronised
 * Two: used for order placement directly on their API

+The reasons for this are load-based.
+You can query the Delta server every second, but you can query the primary Bitmex API once every 10 seconds.